NabaviLab/VarSimLab/docs/source/user-guide.rst

 .. note:: If you are using Docker for Windows, the command inside `run.sh` will not correctly mount your host directory to the container.
 You wil have to run the container manually as indicated below.

+.. note:: If you are using Docker for Windows, the reference folder should be downloaded to a directory where Docker has administrative access.
+In most cases, you should use the **C Drive**, not any other drive.

 .. image:: /images/docker-message.png

 If you have prepared the folder yourself, execute the following command in the terminal.